Six outdoor tips for a BearWise fall

 Outdoor activities that can lead to bear encounters:

 1. Drivers travel faster than an ambling bear.
-While you should always be alert, your chances of colliding with wildlife go up dramatically at dawn, dusk and at night when bears are moving about more and low-light conditions make black bears on black roads even harder to see.
+While you should always be alert, your chances of colliding with wildlife go up dramatically at dawn, dusk and at night when bears are moving about more and low-light conditions make bears hard to see until it’s too late to stop.
 So, do yourself, your insurance and bears a favor and slow down and scan the roadside for tell-tale eyeshine.
 Fall is also a prime time for collisions with deer, moose and elk, which injure more people and wreck more cars than any other type of wildlife encounter.